Gman-Superfly/AKIRA/README.md

 ---

 > *"When Pandora opened the box, potential became actual.
 The act of opening transformed hidden information into manifest reality.
-And when the dust settled, what remained inside was not despair—but hope: the generator that is never consumed by generating."*
+And when the dust settled, what remained inside was not despair, but hope: the generator that is never consumed by generating."*

 ---